The Ultimate Chimneys for Victorian Era Center Draft Lamps

 Rare original chimneys were duplicated in shape to ensure the designed characteristics were retained.
 The craftsmanship of these new chimneys is evident in the photo above, showing the polished top edge.
 Alex Muzyka, Dick Stauffer and I have tested these chimneys on many lamps.

-See lamps using this chimney: Miller "0" Chimney, duplicate of the original Macbeth #4; Tiny Miller, Tiny B&H; Miller Finger lamp; Tiny Miller 0 Table lamp; Tiny Miller Hanging lamp.
+See lamps using "0" size chimney: Miller "0" Chimney, duplicate of the original Macbeth #4; See Tiny Miller, Tiny B&H; Tiny Juno, Miller Finger lamp; Tiny Miller 0 Table lamp; Tiny Miller Hanging lamp, Miller Home Lamp.
+Standard grade.

 Student Lamp Sans Rival Chimney for 1 7/8" fitter student lamps, click here